-More video controls are provided by the Intel/ NVIDIA Control Panel (for more detailed information see Appendix C).
+More detailed video controls are provided by the Intel/NVIDIA Control Panel (for more detailed information see Appendix C).
 You can also access the control panel by right-clicking the desktop and selecting Intel(R) Graphics Properties/NVIDIA Control Panel.

-All external and internal displays can be configured from Windows by using System (in Settings) control panel, or the ## + P (or Fn + F7) key combination.
+All external and internal displays can be configured from Windows by using System > Display control panel in Settings (in Settings - page C - 7), or the P (or Fn + F7 - page C - 6) key combination.
+It is recommended that you use the Windows controls to configure multiple displays. in addition you can use any of the following to configure external displays attached to a particular port.